zoricdev/agency-ai/README.md

 # AgencyAI.io

-The AgencyAI landing page is designed to present the brand’s vision and services in a clean, modern, and engaging way.
+The AgencyAI.io landing page is designed to present the brand’s vision and services in a clean, modern, and engaging way.
 From strategy to execution, it highlights how digital solutions can move businesses forward and create meaningful impact.

 ---